mia-platform/documentation/docs/runtime_suite/crud-service.md

 CRUD by default comes with a set of common properties that simplify the data management:

-- **_id**: unique ObjectId or String of the single item of the collection
+- **_id**: unique ObjectId or String of the single document of the collection
-- **creatorId**: String, id of the user who created the item
+- **creatorId**: String, id of the user who created the document
-- **createdAt**: Date, date and time when the item has been created
+- **createdAt**: Date, date and time when the document has been created
-- **updaterId**: String, id of the user who last updated the item; this information is overwritten every time the item is updated
+- **updaterId**: String, id of the user who last updated the document; this information is overwritten every time the document is updated
-- **updatedAt**: Date, date and time when the item has been updated; this information is overwritten every time the item is updated
+- **updatedAt**: Date, date and time when the document has been updated; this information is overwritten every time the document is updated
 - **`__STATE__`**: String, is the current state of the document, can be one of PUBLIC, DRAFT, TRASH, DELETED.
 The state of the document can't be set directly, but can be changed via REST API calls.
 Only some transformations are allowed, such as DRAFT -> PUBLIC, while others are not.

 #### Example of a Collection with only predefined Properties

 If you create a CRUD without any configuration in the DevOps Console you will create a schema with the predefined properties.
-When you POST on that CRUD you will obtain the following item.
+When you POST on that CRUD you will obtain the following document.

 ```bash
 curl --request GET \